 Return on investment is one of the biggest indicators of a coaching engagement’s success today.
 Every client organization today looks for a measurable (or at least visible) impact on performance, and that’s where the impact assessment tool comes in.

-The impact assessment tool is a great framework to analyze the success of a recently-concluded coaching engagement and the client’s improvement over its course.
+But what is impact assessment in the coaching parlance?
+Basically, the impact assessment tool is a great framework to analyze the success of a recently-concluded coaching engagement and the client’s improvement over its course.
+The impact assessment is conducted by asking open-ended questions that are answered by participants and also their stakeholders.

 Let’s take a look at the prime benefits of the impact assessment coaching tool below.